For daily wit & wisdom, get the Almanac newsletter.

 • If planting multiple bushes, it’s best to plant them in a group rather than scattered throughout your garden.
 This will bolster berry production and quality.

 • Blueberries thrive in soil that is acidic.
 The soil pH should ideally be between 4.0 and 5.0; soil that isn’t acidic enough will stunt growth.
 Soil can be acidified by mixing a small amount of granulated sulfur into the soil several months before planting.
-Peat moss and pine bark or needles are also good additions that will help acidify your soil.
+Peat moss and pine bark or pine needles are also good additions that will help acidify your soil.

 • Mix organic matter into the soil before you set your blueberry bushes.
 (See more about preparing soil for planting.)